Guest Author: Mikey Nixon

 That 2cms proved to be the perfect amount of new snow for my mom, especially since the sun seemed to come out whenever we needed it to.

 Ok, so I might have enjoyed this Whistler tradition more than my mom did.
 We went to the Handlebar Après Bar in the Upper Village and my mom asked for a sample of the house red, deciding upon its arrival that it was the perfect quantity for celebratory libations.

 Either way, she had something to cheers with and it really cushioned the blow when I picked up the bar tab like an adult at the end of the day.

 Huge thanks to Whistler Blackcomb for helping set up the day of skiing and a huge shout-out to all the moms, dads, brothers, sisters and everyone else who takes the time to get their loved ones out in the mountains….

-BC Family Day is just around the corner, and with discounts on lift tickets and lodging it might just be the time to take your Mom, Dad or grandparents skiing.
-Check out our Insider’s Guide to green runs for cruisy lap ideas, and if you have a non-skier in the family we can help with ski-free ideas too.
+BC Family Day is just around the corner, it might just be the time to take your Mom, Dad or grandparents skiing.
+Check out our Insider’s Guide to green runs for cruisey lap ideas, and if you have a non-skier in the family we can help with ski-free ideas too.